stan-dev/design-docs/designs/0013-profiling.md

 times a second and record the stack).
 This sort of timing would not work with the reverse pass though.

 - There were a variety of other Stan language interfaces that were proposed.
 The current one was chosen for simplicity.

+    The special block statements may seem unnecessarily verbose.
+The profile statement could mimic the C++ RAII, in this case profile statements would go inside already existing blocks and time from the statement itself to the end of that block:

+    ```stan
+    {
+      profile("profile-name");
+      function_call();
+    }
+    ```

+    The first problem with this is that `profile` looks like a function call, but it behaves like a variable -- it has variable scope, but no name!
+This could be confusing as it is would be relatively unique in the language.
+    The second, which is more of a minor technical detail, is that the `transformed parameters` block in Stan is actually not a C++ block in and of itself and so some special code would be needed to make the profile stop early.

     Manual start stops are more verbose and require the start stop string to match exactly (or it is an error):